Professionell microneedling-behandling i ansiktet med dermapen – förbättrar hudens struktur, stimulerar kollagen och ger jämnare hudton.

 What is microneedling and how does it work?

-Microneedling (also known as collagen induction therapy) is a cosmetic treatment method where many small needles are used to create thousands of microscopic punctures in the skin.
-The treatment is usually done with a dermaroller (a roller with needles) or a microneedling pen (a motorized pen with sterile disposable needles that work vertically).
+Microneedling (also known as collagen induction therapy) is a cosmetic treatment method where many small needles create thousands of microscopic punctures in the skin.
+The treatment is usually performed with a dermaroller (a roller with needles) or a microneedling-pen (a motorized pen with sterile disposable needles that work vertically).

 How does the treatment feel?

 Despite the needles, many find the treatment relatively mild.
 The sensation is often described as light scratching or tingling.
-For deeper treatment in a clinic, numbing cream is often used.
-A standard facial treatment often takes about 20–30 minutes.
+For deeper treatment at a clinic, numbing cream is often used.
+A standard treatment for the face often takes about 20–30 minutes.

 What is microneedling good for?

-Microneedling is a versatile treatment that can help with various skin problems.
+Microneedling is a versatile treatment that can help several different skin problems.
 Examples highlighted are:

-• Acne scars and other Scars: Can reduce visibility through collagen stimulation that gradually smooths out scar tissue.
+• Acne scars and other scars: Can reduce visibility through collagen stimulation that gradually evens out scar tissue.

-• Wrinkles and fine lines: Collagen formation can help make lines less prominent.
+• Wrinkles and fine lines: Collagen formation can help lines become less prominent.

-• Pigmentation spots and uneven skin tone: The skin's cell turnover can be stimulated, and brightening serums can be absorbed better in conjunction with treatment.
+• Pigment spots and uneven skin tone: The skin's cell turnover can be stimulated and brightening serums can be better absorbed in conjunction with treatment.

-• Loose skin and lack of elasticity: Collagen and elastin stimulation can have a tightening effect in cases of mild sagging.
+• Loose skin and lack of firmness: Collagen and elastin stimulation can provide a tightening effect in cases of mild sagging.

-The treatment can be customized with different needle depths and techniques depending on the area and needs.
-The face is the most common area, but the neck, décolletage, hands, or scars on the body can also be treated.
+The treatment can be adapted with different needle depths and techniques depending on the area and needs.
+The face is the most common, but the neck, décolleté, hands, or scars on the body can also be treated.

-Microneedling at home vs. in a salon – what is the difference?
+Microneedling at home vs. in the salon – what is the difference?

 Tools and needle depth